RJvH/dapr-workshop/README.md

 We will create two micro services: a Mail Api and a Weather API where the first will be triggered by Dapr using a cron job and it will call the second using Dapr service invocation.

-After having done all assigments, the final state of this workhop will be:
+After having done all assignments, the final state of this workshop will be:

 ![architecture](./docs/images/architecture.excalidraw.svg)